Jalisco | Colima | Nayarit | Michoacán | Ciudad de México | Sinaloa | Baja California | Sonora | Oaxaca

 Mexicans and Mexican Culture

-Without a doubt one of the best reasons to visit Mexico is for the food.
+Without a doubt, one of the best reasons to visit Mexico is for the food.
 Considered part of the World Heritage program, traditional Mexican cuisine is a treasure that has been shared with the rest of the world.
-Over the course of centuries ingredients such as tomatoes, Chile’s and vanilla, that were endemic to Mesoamerica have come to be seen traditional in other parts of the globe.
-From the agricultural practices that raise the ingredients to the markets that distribute then, and most importantly the people who craft all of these wonderful culinary traditions.
+Over the course of centuries ingredients such as tomatoes, Chile’s, and vanilla, that were endemic to Mesoamerica have come to be seen as traditional in other parts of the globe.
+From the agricultural practices that raise the ingredients to the markets that distribute them, and most importantly the people who craft all of these wonderful culinary traditions.

 Mexico is an enormous country with diverse cultural traditions.
 Where popular culture was married to high culture, got divorced and later remarried.
 Mexico City has more museums than any other city in the world.
 Guadalajara is home to the largest book fair in Latin America, the film festival in Morelia is world class and the list goes on and on.
 Every corner of this country is packed with cultural treasures.